natlogica/hundred-days/r1-log.md

 Today's focus is to build a capstone project that incorporates all the concepts we have used so far.
 The goal is to create a blackjack card game.
 At the moment, it is a text only game, but it uses the standard mechanics of the card game, working toward (but not exceeding) a sum of 21.

 ### R1D12
 Learning about the scope of variables and namespaces.
-Today's project was to create a number guessing game.
+One important aspect to remember is that it's a bad idea to use global variables.
+Instead, use a retun within the function to pass that information to the caller, which can then be used at will.
+Also, remember that breaking a large project down into smaller modules to tackle really makes an intimidating program much more doable.
+Today's project was to create a number guessing game, allowing the player 5 or 10 guesses to correctly land on a randomly selected number.

+### R1D13
+Today's focus is on debugging techniques.
+Describe the problem and test your assumptions.
+Next try to reproduce the bug.
+Using print statements can help to clarify the status of a variable, which may be something unexpected and provides a clue to the problem.
+For the project today, several debugging exercises are provided.